 Corfu is full of exciting small twisty roads.
 Many of them offer excellent vistas of the surrounding area.
 We are sure that at times you will find it hard to keep your eyes on the road.

-Careful route planning is important when you are travelling between cities in Corfu.
+Careful route planning is important when you are traveling between cities in Corfu.
 As a rule of thumb, sticking to the main roads will provide a relatively stress-free experience.
 However, even the main roads have parts that can be scary for inexperienced drivers.
 Hairpins are common in the more mountainous area of the island.

 If taking smaller roads you should be prepared to reverse any time.
 There might be oncoming traffic that will not fit into some of the narrow roads of Corfu.
 In this case sometimes when an opening in the road is closer to you, you will be asked to reverse into the opening for traffic to resume.